 Now that your treatment has concluded you will most likely have very immediate questions about your next steps and the status of your impending brain tumor recovery.

 Some major decisions will be weighing on you, such as your work status, over-arching health, potential lingering side effects or something as simple as driving your car to the drug store down the street.
-The following questions provide a template for what you should ask your medical and surgical teams.

 - Will I have long-term side effects or permanent disability from my brain tumor or treatment?
 If so, can you help me create a management plan?